avinal/FITS-Reader/README.md

 ## What is working?
 1. Read headers.
 2. Modifies the headers
+3. Modifies COMMENT and HISTORY keywords too.
+4. Mandotory keywords are write protected.

 ## Limitations
 1. Cannot read Extentions.
-2. Can modify protected headers too. *Oops!
-Bad :|*
-3. Ignores COMMENT and HISTORY headers
-4. Cannot modify comments.
-5. No Type Checking
+2. No Type Checking